saucelabs/sauce-school/codelabs/Drafts/Module4_SeleniumPython.md

 ## 4.01 What You'll Learn
 Duration: 0:03:00

-This module is derived from content in chapters 11-13 of _The Selenium Guidebook Python Edition_ By Dave Haeffner.
+This module is derived from content in chapters 11-13 of _The Selenium Guidebook Python Edition_ by Dave Haeffner.
 This module guides you through creating a separate test object called `conftest`  ...... where ......, as well as a _Driver Factory_ which creates the `------------ `and `--------` functions used for each instance of a test.
 Users will work through creating a `-------` file to store the environment variables for where (in which environment) your test is run on, and modify the DriverFactory to check & pull environment variables from `-------` Last but not least, add in some features to make your tests results easier to read and debug using the Sauce Labs platform

 ### Objectives